kkwangela/CPP-IO-stream-coursework/README.md

 Opening a stream in "binary" mode is done using settings, which have already been set up for you on the `BinaryStreamWriter` class.
 Your job will be to write blocks of data, filled with a given character, into the binary stream.
 Once again, your project contains a good start on the code necessary to do this work.
 Just look for comments in the code that indicate where you need to add code.

-What most of you will discover to be your biggest challenge, is how to create and "write" a buffer full of data (block) into the stream.
-It's up to you to learn how to do this from your textbook, or online resources.
-You can ask your peers, use the google machine (or stackoverflow!) -- but you MAY NOT copy code from any source.

-Estimated newbie time: 2 hours.

-## You're DONE!

-Once you write, compile, test, and debug your code, you're ready to check it all back into github.

-NOTE: Please don't forget to manually fill out your student.json file.
-Vlad-the-compiler uses this information to record your grade.
-If the file is missing (or incomplete) -- you'll get zero points for the assignment.
-Please don't make this newbie mistake!